 table below.
 We say that an arc has significant curvature if

-curvature and the acceleration.
-The impact flag can take the
+geodesic curvature and the acceleration.
+The impact flag can

-integer values from 0 to 4: a 0 value indicates a negligible
+take the integer values from 0 to 4: a 0 value indicates a

-chance of collision with the Earth, whereas the maximum
+negligible chance of collision with the Earth, whereas the

-value 4 express an elevated impact risk.
-It is conceived as
+maximum value 4 express an elevated impact risk.
+It is

-a simple and direct communication tool to assess the
+conceived as a simple and direct communication tool to

-importance of collision predictions, and to give the
+assess the importance of collision predictions and to give

-When we perform the sampling of the Admissible Region, we also compute a score for the object.
-The score gives us a first insight into the nature of the object, even though the asteroid were not a potential impactor.
-The score is a rigorous probability of the object to belong to different classes (NEO, MBO, DO, and SO).
+The sampling of the Admissible Region and of the MOV allow the computation of some scores for each object.
+The scores give us a first insight into the nature of the object, even though the asteroid were not a potential impactor.

 - Main Belt Object (MBO): (1.7 au < a < 4.5 au and e < 0.4) or (4.5 au < a < 5.5 au and e < 0.3)